Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Generalization

 A feature $f$ that is not valid can be shown to be inconsistent in some set of extended traces, and since there is a finite set of features given a set of traces, this means that:

 \begin{theorem} There is a finite set of extended traces $T$ such that $f$ is consistent with $T$ iff $f$ is valid.
 The learned domain $D_T$ is then equivalent to the hidden domain $D$. \end{theorem}

-Proving that a finite set of traces has this property or that a feature $f$ is valid for an arbitrary domain, however, is not simple.
+Proving that a finite set of traces has this property or that a feature $f$ is valid for an arbitrary domain, however, is not simple and may even be undecidable in general.
 The experiments below test generalization and validity empirically.